sider/sider-docs/docs/enterprise/github.md

 This document describes what you should configure on your GitHub Enterprise Server to integrate with Sider Enterprise.

-> IMPORTANT: Make sure your GitHub Enterprise Server is running with a trusted SSL certificate.
-Sider does not support self-signed certificates for security reasons.

 > Note that we assume your Sider Enterprise is running on `https://sider.example.com` on this page, and you should replace the hostname with the actual name.

 ## Requirements